Medicaid

 Planning for Healthy Babies

-Planning for Health Babies (P4HB) – Planning for Healthy Babies (P4HB) is a waiver program developed by the DCH with the goal of reducing the number of low birth weight (LBW) and very low birth weight (VLBW) births in Georgia.
+Planning for Health Babies (P4HB) is a waiver program with the goal of reducing the number of low birth weight (LBW) and very low birth weight (VLBW) births in Georgia.
 This program provides Family Planning, Inter-Pregnancy Care (IPC) and Recourse Mother (case management) services to members 18 through 44, who would otherwise not be eligible for Medicaid.
+For further details click here.

 The Georgia Chapter of the American Academy of Pediatrics is incorporated in the state of Georgia.